 The Career Development Office publishes several handbooks to assist you in your career search process.
 These handbooks are compilations of useful information such as application deadlines, addresses and contact names for legal employers, and useful websites.
 They also provide helpful hints for writing résumés and cover letters, tips for interviews and other valuable information on recruitment processes.

-These handbooks are free for McGill Law students, and can be downloaded in the block at the bottom of this page.
+These handbooks are free for McGill Law students, and can be downloaded from our restricted downloads page.

 External users can order them from the placement [dot] law [at] mcgill [dot] ca (Career Development Officer).
 Cheques should be made payable to "McGill Faculty of Law - Career Development Office".
 Prices are subject to change without notice.
 They include taxes but do not include shipping.

 Access to the documents, for all the Guides listed below, is restricted to members of the McGill University community.

 To access the content, please use your McGill username and password to sign in using the 'Login' link at the bottom of this page.

 Once you are signed in, the restricted content will be available from our downloads page.

 A bilingual guide to help students plan their career strategy throughout their studies and explore different avenues before making a final career choice.
 It offers information and tips on job searching and career planning for law students, as well as non-traditional summer and career opportunities.

 Also included are testimonials from accomplished McGill Law alumni willing to share their advice and insights, which should prove helpful as you steer through the many opportunities available with your law degree in hand.